Iliochori: Location and climate

 The village is located in the municipality of Tymfi, in the northern part of the Ioannina prefecture at 71 km from Ioannina, after the locality Gyftokampos.
 Iliochori is surrounded by conifer forests and rivers at the foothills of Gamila of the Tymphis mountain range, and borders the Vikos–Aoös National Park.
 It is built on a steep slope between very tall trees in a green area, with much running water and stone bridges.
 The village of Iliochori also has a small post office and a small school with a nice square re-made as a plaka.
 Every year during the panegyri of Prophet Elia, it has been used gather and celebrate the feast.

 Transportation

+Roads

 The village of Iliochori is frequently connected from Ioannina by the transit communications company KTEL (Greece).
-From the other main Greek cities, like Athens and Thessaloniki, the Via Egnatia highway passes by Ioannina.
+From the other main Greek cities, like Athens and Thessaloniki, the A2 motorway (Egnatia Odos) passes by Ioannina.

+Airports

 The closer airport is the Ioannina National Airport, going out from Ioannina in the direction of Konitsa.
 After 19 km on the right, there is the cross-roads that after 50 km will bring to the town of Iliochori.